brettvan1/oddeven-split-to-array/README.md

 acid.burn
 ringoffire5

-$e
 #	using modulus 2 you specifiy ODD and EVEN preferences to store your new array based on the delimiter

-# Obtain the odd elements of array

 $odd=0..($example.length-1) | %{ if(-not ($_ % 2) ) { $example[$_] } }